pvcraven/2017_web_security/source/xss/xss.rst

 	* Vulnerability: ``<form action="<?php echo $_SERVER['PHP_SELF']; ?>" method="post">``
-	  All the attacker needs to do in this case is get the user to click on the link shown below, and an alert saying "XSS"(code) will pop up.
+	  All the attacker needs to do in this case is get the user to click on the link shown below, and an alert saying "XSS"(code) will pop up.  [xss-attacks]_ In real life, this would almost certainly do more harm than a simple pop-up.
+Some example would be popping up a new form for you to fill out, that would sent the data to the hackers, or showing an error with a message saying you need to download their specific "software" (most likely malware) to get rid of the error.

 	* Attack: